wpilibsuite/frc-docs/source/docs/networking/networking-introduction/ip-configurations.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Field Network runs a DHCP server with pools for each team that will hand out addresses in the range of 10.TE.AM.20 to 10.TE.AM.199 with a subnet mask of 255.255.255.0, and a default gateway of 10.TE.AM.4.
+When configured for an event, the Team Radio runs a DHCP server with a pool for devices onboard the robot that will hand out addresses in the range of 10.TE.AM.200 to 10.TE.AM.219 with a subnet mask of 255.255.255.0, and a gateway of 10.TE.AM.1.

 -  OpenMesh OM5P-AN or OM5P-AC radio - Static ``10.TE.AM.1`` programmed by
    Kiosk